opentracing/opentracing-objc/README.md

 # OpenTracing API for Objective-C

-This library is a Objective-C/cocoa platform API for OpenTracing.
+This library is an Objective-C platform API for OpenTracing.

 ## Required Reading

-In order to understand the Python platform API, one must first be familiar with the [OpenTracing project](http://opentracing.io) and [terminology](http://opentracing.io/spec/) more generally.
+In order to understand the Objective-C platform API, one must first be familiar with the [OpenTracing project](http://opentracing.io) and [terminology](http://opentracing.io/spec/) more generally.

-## Status

-**This is a work-in-progress codebase.** Caveat emptor re backwards-incompatible changes, etc.

 ## Installation (CocoaPods)